parketh/parketh/README.md

 [Cairo data structures](https://github.com/parketh/cairo-data-structures): Cairo library of common data structures (e.g. binary trees, heaps and linked lists) optimised for fast execution, read / write capability and on-chain storage.

 [Envoy](https://github.com/parketh/envoy): A governance platform for decentralised delegate teams to more effectively manage their on-chain governance.
-I'm currently dogfooding this tool to run the governance team at LBS Blockchain.
+I'm currently using this tool to better manage the governance team at LBS Blockchain.